hamlet-io/docs/docs/reference/software/python_executor/cli.md

 make build
 ```

-You can then follow the docker steps below using the **hamlet-cli*
+You can then follow the docker steps below using the **hamlet*

 ### Docker